monome/docs/norns/study-1.md

 ### what happened really

-The top two lines are comments.
+The top three lines are comments.
 In Lua a comment begins with two dashes.
 When scripting for norns, the very top comments of the main script file are special in that they are displayed as the preview text in the script selector.
 Try it:

 - press K1 get into the norns menu
 - navigate to the SELECT / SYSTEM / SLEEP screen